httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

         not the same, the verifier MUST vail the verification.
 7. Use the received HTTP message and the signature's metadata to recreate the signature input, using the process described in {{create-sig-input}}.
-The value of the `@signature-params` input is the value of the SignatureInput header field for this signature serialized according to the rules described in {{signature-params}}, not including the signature's label from the `Signature-Input` header.
+The value of the `@signature-params` input is the value of the `SignatureInput` field for this signature serialized according to the rules described in {{signature-params}}, not including the signature's label from the `Signature-Input` field.
 8. If the key material is appropriate for the algorithm, apply the verification algorithm to the signature, recalculated signature input, signature parameters, key material, and algorithm.
 Several algorithms are defined in
     {{signature-methods}}.
 9. The results of the verification algorithm function are the final results of the signature verification.

-If any of the above steps fail, the signature validation fails.
+If any of the above steps fail or produce an error, the signature validation fails.

 ### Enforcing Application Requirements {#verify-requirements}